matiapiriz/Coursera-Git-and-GitHub/README.md

 # Coursera-Git-and-GitHub

-## Edditing file
+## Editing the file

-Readme modification
+Thats a modoficated readme